ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 #.
 Remove the OSD from the CRUSH map so that it no longer receives data.
 You may
-   also decompile the CRUSH map, remove the OSD from the device list, remove the device as an item in the host bucket or remove the host  bucket (if it's in the CRUSH map and you intend to remove the host), recompile the map and set it.
+   also decompile the CRUSH map, remove the OSD from the device list, remove the device as an item in the host bucket or remove the host  bucket (if it is in the CRUSH map and you intend to remove the host), recompile the map and set it.
    See `Remove an OSD`_ for details. ::